abligh/nbd/doc/proto.md

     extension was negotiated.

-    If structured replies were not negotiated, the server MUST reply with a simple reply header, followed immediately by len bytes of data, read from offset bytes into the file, unless an error condition has occurred.
+    If structured replies were not negotiated, the server MUST reply with a simple reply header, followed immediately by *length* bytes of data, read from *offset* bytes into the file, unless an error condition has occurred.

     If an error occurs, the server SHOULD set the appropriate error